Press Under Siege: Media Experts Assess the Impact of Trump’s Attacks

 Moderator and Silurian Board member Carol Lawson set the tone with a “scary thought,” that “we have an American president who hates the free press and is doing everything he can to destroy it.”
 Turning to Stelter and Darcy, she asked, “How do you see this moment of Trump in the press and what worries you the most?”

-A coin logo from the society of the silurians in new york
+A coin from the society of the silurians in new york

 Lifetime Achievement Award